NeuroTechX/ntx_slack_archive/eegdata.md

  >octonomy essentially I am attempting to visualize neural oscillations in the alpha and beta range that occur during actual vs imagined motion from the eegbci dataset available in mne.datasets

+5/15/2017 6:03 PM

+ **octonomy** :

+ >So you want to apply alpha and/or beta filter on epochs of event labeled data?